Imagine you just walked into a bar.

 The determining factors are not about what they look like, where they work, who they know, or even necessarily the behavior they demonstrate.

-It’s about how they perceive their own worth and their intentions behind those behaviors.
+It’s about how they perceive their worth and if their actions align with their intentions.

 Therefore, the more important questions are…